spncrhrstn/spencerharston.com/src/posts/2025/creating-a-books-page.md

 This is simple enough of course, but I've now decided to list every book on a single page.
 The source of data for the page could be managed from a simple JSON file.
 Moving the data from the post pages to JSON was straightforward enough.

 I also used to use Goodreads to keep track of my books, but it has been several years since I last updated my account, which has plenty of data that I'd like to use for this.
-Unfortunately, they [stopped offering API keys in December 2020](https://www.goodreads.com/api), which would've made getting this data _a good amount_ simpler.
+Unfortunately, they [stopped offering API keys in December 2020](https://www.goodreads.com/api), which probably would've made getting this data a bit simpler.

 Anyways, here's how I built the [/books](/books) page.